punxaphil/maxi-media-player/README.md

 Enable it in config with `dynamicVolumeSlider: true`

-## Linking to specific player
+## Linking and Player Persistence

-Append `#media_player.my_sonos_player` to page URL to have that player selected.
+By default, you can append a player in URL hash (e.g. `#media_player.my_sonos_player`) to have that player selected.
+You can change this behavior to use the browser's session storage by setting `storePlayerInSessionStorage: true`.
+This prevents the URL from changing when you select a player.

-If `entityId` is configured for the card, the url param will be ignored.
+If `entityId` is configured for the card, both the URL hash and session storage will be ignored on initial load.
 See more in the Usage section above.

 ## Sort order of entities